ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr namespace-assign`
 {: #ic_cr_namespace_assign}

-Namespaces created in version 0.1.484 of the {{site.data.keyword.registryshort_notm}} CLI or earlier, or in the GUI before 29 July 2020 are not assigned to resource groups.
+Namespaces created in version 0.1.484 of the {{site.data.keyword.registryshort_notm}} CLI or earlier, or in the {{site.data.keyword.cloud_notm}} console before 29 July 2020 are not assigned to resource groups.
 You can assign an unassigned namespace to a resource group for your {{site.data.keyword.cloud_notm}} account.
 Assigning a namespace to a resource group enables you to configure access to resources within the namespace at the [resource group](/docs/account?topic=account-rgs) level.
 If you don't specify a resource group, and you don't have a resource group targeted, the command fails.
 {: shortdesc}

 You can assign a namespace to a resource group only once.
 When a namespace is in a resource group, you can't move it to another resource group.